-The device manager includes a server component that manages the algorithm bitstream registry, allocates and frees FPGA devices from its inventory, and loads algorithm bitstreams into the FPGAs.
+The Device Manager includes a server component that manages the algorithm bitstream registry, allocates and frees FPGA devices from its inventory, and loads algorithm bitstreams into the FPGAs.
+The devmgr_server command is used to start the server component of the device manager.

 Both devmgr user command and abstraction layer requests are sent over a TCP connection to the server to be processed, and the response is sent back over the same connection to the requester.